Perform RampID Transcoding in BigQuery

 Every column name must be unique in a table.

-Try not to use additional columns in the tables required for the transcoding operation.
+Try not to use additional columns in the tables required for the translation operation.
 Having extra columns slows down processing.

-The transcode operation can process records containing blank fields.
+The translate operation can process records containing blank fields.

 Table Naming Guidelines